top of page

 Step 4: Sift and Refine

-To ensure a consistent texture, use a sieve to sift the powder.
-This will separate larger particles from the fine powder.
-Retain the larger bits to grind them again if necessary.
+To ensure a consistent texture, use a sieve to sift the pigment.
+This separates larger particles from the fine pigment.
+Keep larger bits to grind them again if necessary.

-Once the desired consistency is reached, transfer the hematite powder into the storage container.
+Once the desired consistency is reached, transfer the hematite pigment into the storage container.
 Ensure It's tightly sealed to keep it free from moisture and dust.

 Non-Fiction Books: